abrahamayorinde/Bootloader_w_Application/README.md

 | 0xAA | 0x02 | 0x0010 | 0x??
 0x??
 0x??
 0x??| 0x00 | 0xBB|

 The 'Meta Data' field is made up of four parts:
 The Package size field (4 bytes, The full size of the application to be upload.
-A maximum of 4294967296 bytes) Package CRC (4 bytes, currently always 0x00000000) Reserved1 (4 bytes, unused)
+A maximum of 4294967296 bytes), Package CRC (4 bytes, currently always 0x00000000), Reserved1 (4 bytes, unused),
 Reserved2 (4 bytes, unused)

 Data Frame